heybereket/oasis/docs/CONTRIBUTING.md

 8. Click "Save", and you will be good to go!

 ## Next Steps + Reminders:
-Once you have Firebase setup, you're ready to contribute to Oasis!

 - You can start the development server using `yarn dev`
 - Make your changes!